Fed chief Powell says no evidence U.S. economy overheating

 Traders of federal funds futures trimmed bets on a fourth rate increase this year after Trump's announcement.
 U.S. stock indexes fell sharply, with the S&P 500 .SPX index down about 1.3 percent in a third consecutive day of losses.

-In his testimony, Powell described trade as a “net positive” while conceding it created some losers in the economy, and said “the tariff approach is not the best approach.
+In his testimony, Powell described trade as a“net positive” while conceding it created some losers in the economy, and said“the tariff approach is not the best approach.
 The best approach is to deal directly with the people who are affected rather than falling back on tariffs.”

 The Fed is expected to increase rates at its March 20-21 policy meeting.
 Policymakers will also issue fresh forecasts that will indicate whether the core of the rate-setting Federal Open Market Committee has shifted its view.